-minBufferPoolSize: 64 bytes bufferPoolIncrement: 1KiB maxBufferPoolSize: 64KiB minRequestDataRate: 0 acceptorThreads: 1 selectorThreads: 2 acceptQueueSize: 1024 reuseAddress: true soLingerTime: 345s useServerHeader: false useDateHeader: true useForwardedHeaders: true httpCompliance: RFC7230
+selectorThreads: 2

+acceptQueueSize: 1024

+reuseAddress: true

+useServerHeader: false

+useDateHeader: true

+useForwardedHeaders: false

+useProxyProtocol: false httpCompliance: RFC7230

 Name Default Description

 port 8080 The TCP/IP port on which to listen

-11.177 for incoming connections.
+1. 177 for incoming connections.

 bindHost (none) The hostname to bind to.

-inheritChannel false Whether this connector uses a channel inherited from the JVM.
+inheritChannel false Whether this connector uses a chan- nel inherited from the JVM.
 Use it

 with Server::Starter, to launch an in-

 stance of Jetty on demand.

 headerCacheSize 512 bytes The size of the header field cache.

 outputBufferSize 32KiB The size of the buffer into which

 response content is aggregated be-

 fore being sent to the client.
 A

 larger buffer can improve perfor-

 mance by allowing a content pro-

 ducer to run without blocking, how-

-ever larger buffers consume more memory and may induce some la-
+ever larger buffers consume more

-tency before a client starts process-
+memory and may induce some latency before a client starts process-

 ing the content.

 maxRequestHeaderSize 8KiB The maximum size of a request

-1 header.
+4 header.
 Larger headers will allow

 for more and/or larger cookies plus

 larger form content encoded in a

 URL.
 However, larger headers con-

 sume more memory and can make a

 server more vulnerable to denial of

-D II 1 C OKID service attacks.
+D II 1 C: OWID service attacks.

 maxResponseHeaderSize 8KiB The maximum size of a response

 header.
 Larger headers will allow for more and/or larger cookies and

 longer HTTP headers (eg for redi-

 rection).
 However, larger headers

 will also consume more memory.

 inputBufferSize 8KiB The size of the per-connection input

 - buffer.

 idleTimeout 30 seconds The maximum idle time

 for a connection, which

 roughly translates to the

 java.net.Socket#setSoTimeout(int)

 call, although with NIO implementations other mechanisms may be

 used to implement the timeout.

 The max idle time is applied when

 waiting for a new message to be

 received on a connection or when

 waiting for a new message to be

 sent on a connection.
 This value is

 interpreted as the maximum time

 between some progress being made

 on the connection.
 So if a single

 byte is read or written, then the

-blockingTimeout (none) timeout is reset.
-The timeout applied to blocking opolocking linicout (none) erations.
-This timeout is in addi-

-tion to the idleTimeout , and applies

-2.14.
-Dropwizard Configuration n Reference to the total operation (as opposed t 97

-- the idle timeout that applies to the

-time no data is being sent).

-minBufferPoolSize 64 bytes The minimum size of the buffer
+minBufferPoolSize 64 bytes timeout is reset.
+The minimum size of the buffer

+mmbunerrootsize 64 bytes pool.

+bufferPoolIncrement 1KiB The increment by which the buffer

+18.2.
+Connectors 111110 pool should be increased.

+maxBufferPoolSize 64KiB The maximum size of the buffer

+pool.

+minRequestDataPerSecond 0 The minimum request data rate in